Tensor products of Lie nilpotent associative algebras and applications to codimension sequences: Introduction

-In the first part of this paper, we extend the above statement using the same approach as in \cite{DeK}.
-We show that if $G$ satisfies the identity $[x_1, \dots, x_{p}] = 0$ and $H$ is as before, i.e., $H$ satisfies $[x_1, x_2, x_3] = 0$ and $[x_1, x_2]\cdots [x_{2k-1}, x_{2k}]=0$ for some $k \geq 2$, then the tensor product $G\otimes H$ satisfies $[x_1, \dots, x_{q}]=0$ for some value of $q$.
-In the case $k=2$, we determine explicitly a value of $q$, under the requirement that $\operatorname{char}K \neq 3$.
+In the first part of this paper, we extend the above statement.
+We show that if $G$ and $H$ are Lie nilpotent associative algebras of arbitrary indices such that in addition $H$ satisfies $[x_1, x_2]\cdots [x_{2k-1}, x_{2k}]=0$ for some $k \geq 2$, then the tensor product $G\otimes H$ is again Lie nilpotent.
+We also give a lower and an upper bound for the index of Lie nilpotency of $G\otimes H$.
+In the case when $H$ satisfies $[x_1, x_2, x_3]$ and $[x_1, x_2][x_3, x_4]$, we determine a better upper bound on the index of Lie nilpotency for $G\otimes H$, under the requirement that $\operatorname{char}K \neq 3$.
 These results are given in Theorem \ref{thm_tensorProduct} and Proposition \ref{prop_addE2}.
-Since every finitely generated Lie nilpotent associative algebra statisfies an identity of the form $[x_1, x_2]\cdots [x_{2k-1}, x_{2k}]=0$ (see e.g. \cite{J} or \cite{MPR}), an immediate corollary of Theorem \ref{thm_tensorProduct} is that if $G$ is any Lie nilpotent associative algebra and $H$ is finitely generated associative and satisfying $[x_1, x_2, x_3]=0$ then $G\otimes H$ is again Lie nilpotent.
+Since every finitely generated Lie nilpotent associative algebra statisfies an identity of the form $[x_1, x_2]\cdots [x_{2k-1}, x_{2k}]=0$ (see e.g. \cite{J} or \cite{MPR}), an immediate corollary of Theorem \ref{thm_tensorProduct} is that if $G$ is any Lie nilpotent associative algebra and $H$ is finitely generated Lie nilpotent then $G\otimes H$ is again Lie nilpotent.
 As another application of Theorem \ref{thm_tensorProduct}, we obtain a new proof of Drensky's result on the tensor products of Grassmann algebras.
-The advantage of this approach is that we are able to provide several examples in which a value of $q$ is explicitly determined.
-We also show that when we have a product of the form $E\otimes E_{i_1}\otimes \cdots \otimes E_{i_s}$, then the minimal value of $q$ for which $[x_1, \dots, x_q]=0$ is an identity is necessarily an odd integer.
+The advantage of this approach is that we are able to provide several examples in which the minimal value of $q$ for which $[x_1, \dots, x_{q+1}]=0$ is an identity is explicitly determined.
+We also show that when we have a product of the form $E\otimes E_{i_1}\otimes \cdots \otimes E_{i_s}$, then the minimal value of $q$ is necessarily an even integer.